Four Lakes Landowners Association

 Community Property: No formal report this month.

 Lakes: Willy Gevers has voiced an interest in working on this committee.
 It is not yet clear if he would be willing to take a leadership role but he will be asked.
 Keith Renfrew has also said he would work on the committee but could not take the time, nor does he have the expertise, to chair it.
 Shawn is also very concerned about this area and will work on it also.
+Shawn will talk with Willy to see if he is willing to take on a leadership role.

 Entertainment: The Harvest Festival was a great success.
 There was a very nice turnout and the weather cooperated.
 Everyone seemed to have a good time.
 Comments during the event, as well as e-mail thank you notes afterwards, all were very positive.
 Kristina, Kit and others did a fantastic job of putting this event together and were thanked by the Board.